florianjehn/fluxogram/README.md

 # fluxogram
-A simple programm to visualize fluxes
+A simple tool to visualize fluxes